-- Any person welding or cutting must hold a current Certificate of Fitness from the New York City Fire Department. - \circ The Certificate of Fitness must be carried on their person at all times when on the job site. - A Fire Watch must carry a current Certificate of Fitness. - Whenever practicable, all arc welding and cutting operations must be shielded by noncombustible or flameproof screens. - Welding screens protect employees and other persons working in the vicinity from the direct rays of the arc. - Storage of oxygen, acetylene, or LPG gas is NOT permitted on occupied schools. - Only quantities that are needed for the shift's work activity is permitted and must be removed from the school premise at the end of each work shift. - Storage of compressed gases and LPG gas is permitted on Line Projects with a Permit for Storage and Use from the NYC Fire Department. - With regard to occupied schools where an addition is taking place, storage of compressed gases and LPG gas on the premise is at the discretion of the Local Fire Department. - Prior to any Hot Work activity, 48-hour notification must be made to the SCA Safety Division. - During all Hot Work activities, a Fire Watch must be present, and located in the area(s) to effectively monitor the situation.
+- Any person welding or cutting must hold a current Certificate of Fitness from the New York City Fire Department. - o The Certificate of Fitness must be carried on their person at all times when on the job site. - A Fire Watch must carry a current Certificate of Fitness. - Whenever practicable, all arc welding and cutting operations must be shielded by noncombustible or flameproof screens. - Welding screens protect employees and other persons working in the vicinity from the direct rays of the arc. - Storage of oxygen, acetylene, or LPG gas is NOT permitted on occupied schools. - Only quantities that are needed for the shift's work activity is permitted and must be removed from the school premise at the end of each work shift. - Storage of compressed gases and LPG gas is permitted on Line Projects with a Permit for Storage and Use from the NYC Fire Department. - With regard to occupied schools where an addition is taking place, storage of compressed gases and LPG gas on the premise is at the discretion of the Local Fire Department. - Prior to any Hot Work activity, 48-hour notification must be made to the SCA Safety Division. - During all Hot Work activities, a Fire Watch must be present, and located in the area(s) to effectively monitor the situation. - The fire watch shall make continuous inspections for at least two (2) hours after hot work has ceased.